 - The appearance of polycystic ovaries on ultrasound

-Due to imbalances of hormonal production, the most common symptoms of polycystic ovarian syndrome (PCOS) include:
+Due to imbalances of hormonal production, the most common symptoms of PCOS include:

 - Absent menses or irregular menstrual cycles (the average cycle is 28 days long)